erwinkloosterboer/phalcon-restful/README.md

 #A Phalcon REST API

 ##Goal
-My goal is to create a Phalcon RESTFull webservice with OAuth 2.0 integration and Apigility (<https://github.com/zfcampus/zf-apigility>) like resource classes.
+My goal is to create a Phalcon RESTFull webservice with OAuth 2.0 integration and Apigility-like resource classes (<https://github.com/zfcampus/zf-apigility>).